aicd-me/FramePack/PM/tasks.md

 ✅ Remove GPU-specific configuration from docker-compose.yaml for macOS compatibility.
 ✅ Re-add GPU-specific configuration to docker-compose.yaml for Nvidia machines.
 ✅ Add missing OpenGL libraries to Dockerfile.
+✅ Add additional potentially missing libraries for OpenCV to Dockerfile.